 In the center cabinet of the dresser I keep some of the more general diapering items and our travel diapering supplies.
 Changing pad covers, diaper pail bags, and wipes are kept in here.
 We do use disposables here and there; when he has a rash that needs an ointment that’s not cloth-friendly and when we travel when cloth is just too much for me to manage.
 We use Honest brand disposables and have been very happy with them.
 If we do cloth while we travel we use GroVia’s Biosoaker inserts for the shells.
 These are disposable but they are all natural and biodegradable so still eco-friendly and all I have to store and clean after changes while we travel are the shells.
 GroVia does make cloth wipes meant for diapering but here we use them as basic wash cloths, rags, and even as extra absorbency in the diapers sometimes…pretty much for everything.

-Connor goes through about 5-6 diapers during the day plus his ONE for overnight so I do diaper laundry on Monday, Wednesday, and Friday evenings and wash shells about once a week.
+Connor is almost a year and a half old now and currently goes through about 5-6 diapers during the day plus his ONE for overnight so I do diaper laundry on Monday, Wednesday, and Friday evenings and wash shells about twice a week.
 The dirty diaper pail stays open to allow airflow and honestly there is no smell at all unless you stick your nose down in it.
 We have a hefty collection of shells and inserts so there is a large rotation to reduce wear and I never have to worry about running out of anything.
 Wash routines vary so much based on machines, loads, and your local water so our wash routine wouldn’t work for everyone but I will say that it is MUCH easier and simpler than I ever thought it would be.
-A quick wash, then a heavy duty wash, extra rinse, then drying on low is all ours need.
+A quick hot wash, then a heavy duty warm wash, extra rinse, then drying on low is all ours need.
 I hang the shells and wetbags to air dry overnight and it has really reduced wear and tear on them.
 GroVia has good articles and advice about laundry on their website too.